-Subtask 1.5 Grant Writing Work Task Budget: \$3,000 (FHWA MPO Planning Funds, \$3,000)
+Subtask 1.5 Work Task Budget: \$3,000 FHWA MPO Planning Funds, \$3,000

 RVMPO planning funds will augment RVCOG administrative recourses to increase grant application activities.
-Particular targets for grant searches likely will be federal funds through the sustainability initiative.
+Particular targets for grant searches likely will be TGM funds and assisting local jurisdictions with grant applications.
 Grants have helped RVMPO pursue planning projects that are beyond the scope of MPO funding.
 Such grants have in past years enabled RVMPO to undertake a freight planning project, which included formation of a freight stakeholders' committee, a land use and transportation study focusing on planning needs resulting from the Regional Problem Solving project, and development of a transportation options/TDM plan.

-- Grant applications. - Research, information support grant applications
+- Grant applications. - Research, information to support grant applications - Assist local jurisdictions with grant applications